xpack/web-doxygen/website/docs/api/classes/translatoradapter-1-9-6.md

-<p>This method is used to generate a warning message to signal the user that the translation of his/her language of choice needs updating.
-It must be implemented by the translator adapter class (pure virtual).</p>
+This method is used to generate a warning message to signal the user that the translation of his/her language of choice needs updating.
+It must be implemented by the translator adapter class (pure virtual).

 <dl class="doxySectionUser">
 <dt>See Also</dt>
 <dd>
-<p><a href="/web-doxygen/docs/api/classes/translatoradapterbase/#a71493b87a34d6e4c232e540734aba698">createUpdateNeededMessage()</a></p>
+<a href="/web-doxygen/docs/api/classes/translatoradapterbase/#a71493b87a34d6e4c232e540734aba698">createUpdateNeededMessage()</a>
 </dd>
 </dl>

-<p>Definition at line 85 of file <a href="/web-doxygen/docs/api/files/src/translator-adapter-h">translator_adapter.h</a>.</p>
+Definition at line 85 of file <a href="/web-doxygen/docs/api/files/src/translator-adapter-h">translator_adapter.h</a>.

 <div class="doxyProgramListing">